Updated August 2020

-We've been asked to post examples of diversity statements, so here are a few to start.
-We plan on posting several more over the next few weeks.
+We've been asked for examples of diversity statements many times; below are several great ones.
 It is important to note that diversity statements are truly optional, and not everyone should write one.
 Contrary to what you may have heard, it is not a missed opportunity to write more about yourself.
 In fact, we wrote a blog a few years ago on when you should write a diversity statement.
-We hope these are helpful!
+We hope these examples are helpful!

 I was raised by a single mother, but my home was filled with family.
 My mother, sister, and I shared a room with two twin-size beds.
 My aunts, uncles, five cousins, and grandparents shared the two remaining bedrooms.
 In total, there were thirteen people sharing a three-bedroom, one-bathroom home.
 For the children, the nonstop playtime and carefree memories mitigated the obstacles that came with our socioeconomic insufficiency.
 For me, our tight-knit family and living situation made it much easier to overcome the absence of my father.